hendriklhf/ColorChanger/README.md

 ```
 You can also change the color array in the settings to your custom colors.
 ## Issues
-If no console output shows, just restart the program.<br />
+If no console output shows, just restart the program.
-This program will probably only work on Windows.